Beaded Lobster Key Chains - Beaded Crawfish Keychain

 Red Pony Beads 99 - Red Pony Beads.

-Black Pony Beads 2 - Black Pony Beads.
+Black Pony Beads 2 - Black Pony Beads for the eyes.

-Optional: For a stiffer monkey you can include a little wire or a pipe cleaner with your cord to help keep it's shape
+If you would like a stiffer lobster/crawfish that holds its shape more firmly, you can include a little beading or jewelry wire or a red pipe cleaner with your cord to help keep it's shape

 Jewelry Wire Beading Wire